 Different levels of government have quarantine powers of varying scope.
-The federal Quarantine Act^{30} empowers Canada to control the international movement of people and goods in the event of a health emergency.
+The federal Quarantine $Act^{31}$ empowers Canada to control the international movement of people and goods in the event of a health emergency.
 For example, the Quarantine Act is used by the government to mandate self-isolation for anyone returning from overseas.
 This quarantine power has an ancient constitutional source: s.
-91(11) of the 1867 Constitution Act grants the federal government the power to quarantine, although that provision has been thoroughly considered by the courts.
-31 s.
-58(1) of the federal Quarantine Act: placing conditions on return
+91(11) of the 1867 Constitution Act grants the federal government the power to quarantine, although that provision has not been thoroughly considered by the courts.

 The provinces and territories also have statutory quarantine powers that enable them to impose intra-provincial quarantines.
-For example, Ontario currently uses its Health Protection and Promotion Act to quarantine those in the province who are suspected of carrying COVID.32
+For example, Ontario currently uses its Health Protection and Promotion Act to quarantine those in the province who are suspected of carrying COVID.